potatoscript/node-auth-app/README.md

 - ✅ A simple HTML form
 - ✅ GitHub Issues to "register" a user
 - ✅ GitHub Actions to write that user into `data/users.json`
-- ✅ With node local backend
+- ✅ With node express server as local backend

 ---